Read our new report on Queensland’s Plastic Pollution Crisis

 March 2022: Tasmanian Parliament passed its Container Refund Law and is planning to introduce the scheme in 2023.
 A last ditch effort by Coke to amend the Bill and stymie recycling and litter gains was successfully opposed.

-2022: The Victorian and Tasmanian governments issued EOIs for the Scheme Coordinator and Network Operator which will then lead to a call for formal tenders.
-Vic operations begin on 1 November 2023.
+2022: The Victorian and Tasmanian governments issue EOIs for the Scheme Coordinator and Network Operator which lead to a call for formal tenders.
+The scheme structure is as Boomerang recommended and contrary to the weaker plan of the beverage industry.

 'At least 8 million tonnes of plastic leak into the ocean every year.
 By 2025 the oceans will contain one tonne of plastic for every three tonnes of fish and by 2050 more plastic than fish' - Joint EM Foundation/World Economic Forum Report Davos 2016